upmostly/modali/README.md

-# Modali
+# 🦞 modali
-🦞 A delightfully simple modal dialog for React, built from the ground up to support React Hooks.
+A delightfully simple modal dialog for React, built from the ground up to support React Hooks.

 ## Installation
 Install Modali in your project using npm: